sendwithus/competencies/Competencies/Competency-Interviewing.md

 * Your low score candidates, if hired, are statistically removed from the company early.

-* You can reference internal benchmarks of excellence for the roles your hire for without these benchmarks being affected by excternal influences.
+* You can reference internal benchmarks of excellence for the roles your hire for without these benchmarks being affected by external influences.

 ## How do you improve it?